Yam (vegetable): Major cultivated species

-D. rotundata and D. cayennensis
+D. cayennensis

-D. rotundata, the white yam, and D. cayenensis, the yellow yam, are native to Africa.
+The yellow yam, D. cayenensis, and the white yam, D. cayenensis subsp. rotundata, are native to Africa.
 They are the most important cultivated yams.
-In the past, they were considered as two separate species, but most taxonomists now regard them as the same species.
+In the past, the white yam was considered to be a separate species, D. rotundata, but most taxonomists now regard it as a subspecies of yellow yam.
 Over 200 varieties between them are cultivated.

 White yam tuber is roughly cylindrical in shape, the skin is smooth and brown, and the flesh is usually white and firm.
 Yellow yam has yellow flesh, caused by the presence of carotenoids.
 It looks similar to the white yam in outer appearance; its tuber skin is usually a bit firmer and less extensively grooved.
 The yellow yam has a longer period of vegetation and a shorter dormancy than white yam.

 The Kokoro variety is important in making dried yam chips.

 They are large plants; the vines can be as long as 10 to 12 m.
 The tubers most often weigh about 2.5 to 5 kg each, but can weigh as much as 25 kg.
 After 7 to 12 months' growth, the tubers are harvested.
 In Africa, most are pounded into a paste to make the traditional dish of "pounded yam", known as Iyan.